The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

 - Principles of extended care

-- Airway management, including oropharyngeal airways, use of BVM’s and suctioning
+- Advanced airway management, including oropharyngeal airways, use of BVM’s and suctioning

 - Thermal burns